Non-Abelian gauge invariance from dynamical decoupling: Abstract

 \section{Abstract}

 Lattice gauge theories are fundamental to such distinct fields as particle physics, condensed matter or quantum information theory.
 The recent progress in the control of artificial quantum systems already allows for studying Abelian lattice gauge theories in table-top experiments.
 However, the realization of non-Abelian models remains challenging.
 Here, we employ a coherent quantum control scheme to enforce non-Abelian gauge invariance, and discuss this idea in detail for a one dimensional SU(2) lattice gauge system.
-Finally, we comment on how to extend our scheme to other non-Abelian gauge symmetries and higher spatial dimensions, which summarized, provides a promising route for the quantum simulation of non-Abelian lattice gauge theories.
+We comment on how to extend our scheme to other non-Abelian gauge symmetries and higher spatial dimensions.
+Because of its wide applicability, the presented coherent control scheme provides a promising route for the quantum simulation of non-Abelian lattice gauge theories.

-\emph{Introduction.} Gauge theories are of central importance for such different fields as particle physics \cite{Weinberg2005}, condensed matter \cite{Fradkin2013}, and quantum information theory \cite{Kitaev2003}.
+\emph{Introduction.} Gauge theories are of central importance for such different fields as particle physics~\cite{Weinberg2005}, condensed matter~\cite{Fradkin2013}, and quantum information theory~\cite{Kitaev2003}.
 They are crucial to understand quantum chromodynamics~\cite{Gross1973, Aoki2017}, are used to describe anyonic excitations~\cite{Kitaev2006}, but are also applied to model electronic transport in strongly correlated materials~\cite{Lee2009}.
-While gauge theories are postulated to describe fundamental interactions~\cite{Yang1954}, they emerge as an effective description at low energies~\cite{Moessner2001}, one can also imagine artificial quantum systems with a local symmetry~\cite{Wiese2013, Zohar2016, Dalmonte2016, Banuls2020}.
-Recent experimental progress made the idea of quantum simulating Abelian lattice gauge theories a reality, which can now be accessed with trapped ions \cite{Martinez2016, Kokail2019}, superconducting qubits \cite{Klco2018} or ultracold atom systems \cite{Bernien2017,Gorg2019,Schweizer2019,Mil2020, Yang2020}.
+While gauge theories are postulated to describe fundamental interactions~\cite{Yang1954}, they emerge as an effective description at low energies~\cite{Moessner2001}, but one can also imagine artificial quantum systems with a local symmetry~\cite{Wiese2013, Zohar2016, Dalmonte2016, Banuls2020}.
+Recent experimental progress made the idea of quantum simulating Abelian lattice gauge theories a reality, which can now be accessed with trapped ions~\cite{Martinez2016, Kokail2019}, superconducting qubits~\cite{Klco2018} or ultracold atom systems~\cite{Bernien2017,Gorg2019,Schweizer2019,Mil2020, Yang2020}.

 Whereas the experimental progress for Abelian lattice gauge theories is remarkable, the quantum simulation of non-Abelian lattice gauge theories remains challenging.
 Several theoretical works proposed already the quantum simulation of non-Abelian lattice gauge theories~\cite{Zohar2013, Banerjee2013, Tagliacozzo2013, Stannigel2014}.
 However, their implementation is difficult, because one has to fine tune atomic collisions, employ intricate energy penalties, use elaborate digital schemes, or engineer dissipation to enforce non-Abelian gauge invariance.
 Consequently, the design of feasible quantum simulators for non-Abelian lattice gauge theories receives considerable attention~\cite{Raychowdhury2020, Klco2020, Kasper2020, Davoudi2020, Dasgupta2020}.